ProcessMaker/processmaker/README.md

 L5_SWAGGER_GENERATE_ALWAYS=TRUE
 ```

-At the comment block at the top of the model, add an OA annotation to describe
+At the comment block at the top of the model, add an @OA annotation to describe
 the schema.
 See `ProcessMaker/Models/Process.php` for an example
 ```php
 /**